 1. Blend pesto – Basil, garlic, pine nuts, Parmesan, salt, and olive oil.

-2. Stir in cream – Gently fold into the pesto until smooth.
+2. Stir in cream – Gently fold your dairy into the pesto once everything else has come together, just until smooth.

-3. Taste & adjust – Add more salt if needed.
+3. Taste & adjust – Taste and add more salt if needed.
 Serve warm or cold.

 Creamy Pesto Sauce Ingredients